Large-Scale Cilium Tuning Guide

 1. Enable CiliumEndpointSlice

-Why: Aggregates many CiliumEndpoint objects into a single CiliumEndpointSlice resource, dramatically reducing apiserver watch/list pressure.
+Effect: Aggregates multiple CiliumEndpoints into a single CiliumEndpointSlice resource, significantly reducing apiserver watch/list pressure.

-Background: By default, each Pod gets a CiliumEndpoint object.
-In a cluster with tens of thousands of Pods, this means tens of thousands of objects for cilium-agent to watch and apiserver to maintain.
-CiliumEndpointSlice borrows the EndpointSlice design to group multiple CEPs into one slice object — reducing total objects by roughly 100x.
+Background: By default, each Pod corresponds to one CiliumEndpoint object.
+In a cluster with tens of thousands of Pods, this means tens of thousands of objects that cilium-agent must watch and apiserver must maintain.
+CiliumEndpointSlice borrows the EndpointSlice concept to aggregate multiple CEPs into one slice object, reducing the total object count to roughly 1/100 of the original.

 Configuration: